kubernetes/enhancements/keps/sig-cli/kustomize-subcommand-integration.md

 Kustomize Standalone Sub Command

 Publish the `kustomize build` command as `kubectl kustomize`.
-Update documentation demonstrate using kustomize as `kubectl kustomize <dir> | kubectl apply -f -`.
+Update documentation to demonstrate using kustomize as `kubectl kustomize <dir> | kubectl apply -f -`.

-`kubectl kustomize` takes a single argument with is the location of a directory containing a file named `Kustomization` and writes to stdout the kustomized Resource Config.
+`kubectl kustomize` takes a single argument with is the location of a directory containing a file named `kustomization.yaml` and writes to stdout the kustomized Resource Config.

-If the directory does not contain a `Kustomization` file, it returns an error.
+If the directory does not contain a `kustomization.yaml` file, it returns an error.

 Defer deeper integration into ResourceBuilder (e.g. `kubectl apply -k <dir>`) as a follow up after discussing the precise UX and technical tradeoffs.  (i.e. deeper integration is more delicate and can be done independently.)